CXBuilder/aws-lex/README.md

 In these cases, you can either extend the library classes or drop down to the L1 constructs as needed.

+## Utilities

+### throttleDeploy

+Deploying multiple Lex bots in parallel can hit AWS Lex API limits, causing deployment failures.
+This function solves that by controlling deployment concurrency through dependency chains, organizing bots into batches where each batch deploys sequentially while different batches can still deploy in parallel.

 ## License

 MIT